reydelo/roman-numerizer/README.md

 ## Usage ##

 ### roman-numerizer.convertToRomanNumeral(integer) ###
-convertToRomanNumeral() takes an integer and returns a string with the roman numeral equivalent.
+toRomanNumeral() takes an integer and returns a string with the roman numeral equivalent.

 ### roman-numerizer.convertFromRomanNumeral(string) ###
-convertFromRomanNumeral() takes a valid roman numeral string and returns the number value.
+fromRomanNumeral() takes a valid roman numeral string and returns the number value.

 ## Tests ##
 Unit tests are done using [jest](https://jestjs.io/).
 To run the tests on your machine: